matsim-org/pt2matsim/README.md

 cost path has costs greater than a threshold.
 This threshold is defined as _maxTravelCostFactor_ times the minimal travel costs.
 The minimal travel costs depend on the parameter _travelCostType_: If it is _linkLength_, the beeline distance between the two stops is used.
 If it is _travelTime_, the minimal travel cost is equivalent to the travel time needed based on the arrival and departure offsets of the two stops.
-All artificial links (including loop links for stop facilities) and nodes have the prefix defined in _prefixArtificial_.
+All artificial links (including loop links for stop facilities) and nodes have the prefix "pt_".

 The step "PseudoRouting" creates _PseudoRoutes_ for each transit route, each of which contains a sequence of  _PseudoRouteStops_.
 A _PseudoRouteStop_ contains information on the stop facility, the link candidate as well as departure and arrival offsets.